ibm-cloud-docs/power-iaas/getting-started-PER.md

 - Accessing cloud services that can access each other's resources.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.
   - `3`	- Traffic from PER is forwarded to the NAT services provided by Cisco Catalyst 8300 Service Gateway routers for conversion of destination addresses to ADN and CSE networks.
-  - `4`	- The converted traffic from NAT is forwarded to PER that performs SR/MPLS handoff to exchange information for all prefixes in all VRFs through BGP EVPN session.
+  - `4`	- The converted traffic from NAT is forwarded to PER.
   - `2` - Traffic from PER is now forwarded to IBM Cloud PPRs for final delivery.
   <!-- what is the full form of PPR? -->